Fees have to match value.

 Every leap in memecoin infra has lowered the barrier to entry and stacked a new rent layer on top.
 Today that rent sits directly on your trades.

-Banana Gun and the bots that followed sold serious execution through a percentage-fee model.
+Banana Gun and the bots that followed productized serious execution through a percentage-fee model.
 You no longer needed your own multi-region setup to compete at 0-block launches.
 The old private-infra moat was replaced with a productized fee moat.

 The old moat was private infrastructure.
 The new moat is fee-gated execution, fee-gated convenience, and fee-gated tooling.